Ven0maus/X4Mods/Tools/x4_cat_unpack_readme.md

 ## Overview

-The batch script (`x4_cat_unpack.bat`) is designed to extract `.cat` files from *X4: Foundations*, including both the base game and any installed DLCs.
-The script ensures proper execution by verifying the game directory, checking for required tools, and handling long file paths via a junction link.
+The batch script (`x4_cat_unpack.bat`) is designed to extract `.cat` files from *X4: Foundations*, including both the base game and any installed DLCs or mods for the game that have been packed.
+The script ensures proper execution by verifying for required tools, and handling long file paths via a junction link.

 ## Requirements

-1. **X4: Foundations** must be installed, and the script must be run from within the game directory.
+1. The script must be run from within the game directory, or a mod directory with packed cat files.
-2. **XRCatTool.exe** must be placed in the game's root directory.
+2. **XRCatTool.exe** must be placed in the same directory as the bat file.
    - You can download it from the official Egosoft wiki:
      [X4 Cat Tool](https://wiki.egosoft.com:1337/X4%20Foundations%20Wiki/Modding%20Support/X%20Catalog%20Tool)

 ## How to Use the Script

-1. **Place `x4_cat_unpack.bat` in the `X4 Foundations` game folder.**
+1. **Place `x4_cat_unpack.bat` in the `X4 Foundations` game folder or any mod folder with packed cat files.**
 2. **Ensure `XRCatTool.exe` is present in the same directory.**
 3. **Wait for the extraction to complete.**
 4. **The extracted files will be located in `extracted`.**